gensyn-ai/blockassist/README.md

 **You do not need a copy of Minecraft to play!
 BlockAssist includes a free version.**

-Structure catalog (train/test builds): `data/craftassist/houses/README.md`
+Browse the current structure roster (train/test builds): `data/craftassist/houses/README.md`

 ## Installation (macOS)